How to meditate when you don’t have the money or the time

 How to meditate during busy times

-When you feel like you’re too busy to meditate, that could be the time in your life that you need it the most.
+When you feel like you’re too busy to meditate, it might be the time you could benefit from it the most.
 When you aren’t taking time for self-care, stress and frustration can build up and you can become burned out.
 If your plate is full and you don’t have time for dedicated meditation sessions, an approach called integrated mindfulness could be a good fit for you.
 Integrated mindfulness is the practice of weaving small moments of mindfulness into your daily life.

 Mindful teeth brushing